aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 ### Part Value Calculation

-Part Value Calculation MUST take a string, a prefix, and an optional [beacon length](#beacon-length) as input, and return a string as output.
+Part Value Calculation MUST take an [hmac key](./search-config.md#hmac-key-generation), a string, a prefix, and an optional [beacon length](#beacon-length) as input, and return a string as output.

 The input string MUST begin with the provided prefix.

 If the [beacon length](#beacon-length) is provided, the part value MUST be the concatenation of the prefix and the [basicHash](#basichash) of the input string with the configured [beacon length](#beacon-length).

 If the [beacon length](#beacon-length) is not provided, the part value MUST be the input string.